Is My Website Traffic Real or Bots? (2026 Data)

 12. One line to take away

-In April 2026, we audited bot activity across our customer sites for 30 days.
-The median site saw 20% of incoming traffic flagged as bots.
+Is my website traffic real or bots?
+Some of it is bots, more than your dashboard admits.
+Over 30 days in April 2026, across the sites we measure, the median site saw 20% of incoming traffic flagged as bots.
 The range ran from 2% to 82%.
-And 57% of those bots would have passed GA4's default "Exclude known bots" filter because the detection required signals GA4 doesn't check.
+And 57% of those bots would have sailed straight through GA4's default "Exclude known bots" filter, because catching them needed signals GA4 never checks.
 Put another way: if you run GA4, more than half the bots on your site are invisible to it.
+Here is the full picture.

 Key Takeaways